BlurryShady/portfolio-site/README.md

 # BlurryShady Portfolio

-A cinematic React + Vite portfolio site that acts as the main landing page for Blurry Shady (Dogukan), a full-stack developer.
+A cinematic React + Vite portfolio site that acts as the main landing page for my other projects that I've did as full-stack developer.
 It combines a marble gallery aesthetic with an interactive, shader-driven sea backdrop and showcases current flagship projects.

 ## Highlights
 - Three.js ocean scene with custom ripple shaders and layout-aware obstacles that part the water around content.
-- Marble-inspired gallery cards that transition from blurred to sharp on hover to emphasize clarity-through-craft.
+- Marble-inspired gallery cards which I turned into stone design later that transition from blurred to sharp on hover to emphasize clarity-through-craft.
 - Inline project detail banner that anchors beside the selected card without navigating away.
 - Fully responsive layout tuned for desktop and mobile breakpoints.
 - Built as a pure frontend so it can deploy anywhere (Netlify, Vercel, GitHub Pages, etc.).